null

 What’s the Difference Between Biodegradable and Compostable?

 The efficiency of composting facilities plays a crucial role in developing the circular economy.
-As we continue to move towards a more sustainable future, it’s important that we are aware of the consequences of plastic use.
+As we continue to build a more sustainable future, it’s important that we are aware of the consequences of plastic use.
 Even small parts, such as plastic stickers, have the potential to cause big problems for the environment.

 Widespread use of compostable labels and stickers can significantly reduce compost contamination - bringing us closer to our goal of ending landfills!